remix-run/remix/docs/api/conventions.md

 #### Returning objects

-You can return plain JavaScript objects from your loaders that will be made available to your [route modules]("../route-module").
+You can return plain JavaScript objects from your loaders that will be made available to your component by the [`useLoaderData`](./remix#useloaderdata) hook.

 ```ts
 export const loader = async () => {